Knowledge Base | Level Beast

 +

-The best place to start is our dedicated How-To Guide pages — these walk through every component of each indicator with screenshots and explanations.
+The best place to start is our dedicated How-To Guide pages.

-1. LIS (Line in the Sand) — the most important level on the chart.
-It defines the directional bias for the session.
-Price above = bullish structure.
-Price below = bearish structure.
+1. LIS (Line in the Sand) — defines the directional bias for the session.
+Price above = bullish.
+Price below = bearish.

 2. Magnet Levels — price is drawn to these.
-They are your primary targets and reaction zones.
+Primary targets and reaction zones.

-3. Variance Zones — the upper and lower boundaries of expected price range.
-When price reaches the outer Variance Zone, the move is likely maturing.
+3. Variance Zones — upper and lower boundaries of expected price range.

 The System